-After the global health crisis in 2020, it has never been more important to look after our health and well-being; including diet and exercise.
-It’s not new information that exercise helps your body’s ability to fight off viruses and helps you maintain a strong immune system while building longevity.
-It is, however, groundbreaking that it can now be done in a way that doesn’t break the bank, helping you (and your wallet) feel lighter and stronger.
-When times get tough, we shouldn’t have to compromise our health, and there are most certainly budget-friendly ways of staying fit.
+After the global health crisis in 2020, it has never been more important to look after your health and well-being.
+It’s not new information that exercise helps you maintain a strong immune system while building longevity.
+What is groundbreaking is that it can be done without breaking the bank, helping you (and your wallet) feel lighter and stronger.
+Because when times get tough, you shouldn’t have to compromise your health.

 Staying Fit at Home with Online Fitness Classes

-For years, I practiced barre at a studio in Los Angeles and when the pandemic hit, I knew I was too addicted to these workouts to let them go.
-A friend of mine, Kimberly Green, formerly with the studio, decided to launch her own business called Barre Fit—which has been absolutely incredible.
-Barre Fit is a one-hour online class that can be done anywhere you have enough space to lift your legs, pulse, and dance it out!
-All you need is a chair or counter for your barre, yoga mat, free weights if you like and a towel… all providing an easy way to exercise and stay fit on a budget.
-The best part is that the pricing is incredibly fair: Kim offers $12 single classes or more cost-efficient packages.
-Alternatively, (and something I have done many times), you can choose “On Demand” Sessions which are $5 a class.
-You just download the class and do them at your leisure within 24 hours of purchase which is a sweet deal.
-The best part is that with everything going on, it gets you out of your head for a solid hour and allows you to return with the strength needed to take on the day, whatever that may bring.
+For years, I practiced barre at a studio in Los Angeles, and when the pandemic hit, I knew I was too addicted to these workouts to let them go.
+A friend of mine, Kimberly Green, formerly with the studio, decided to launch her own business called Barre Fit, which has been absolutely incredible.
+Barre Fit is a one-hour online class that you can take anywhere you have enough space to lift your legs, pulse, and dance it out!
+All you need is a chair or counter for your barre, a yoga mat, free weights if you like, and a towel, making it an easy way to exercise and stay fit on a budget.
+The best part is that the pricing is incredibly fair: Kim offers $12 single classes and more cost-efficient packages.
+Alternatively, you can choose “On Demand” sessions for $5 a class (something I have done many times).
+You just download the class and do them at your leisure within 24 hours of purchase, which is a sweet deal.
+The best part is that, with everything going on, it gets you out of your head for a solid hour and allows you to return with the strength needed to take on the day, whatever that may bring.
 Staying fit both physically and mentally helps uplift your day, too.

 Choosing a One-Time Purchase for Long-Term Fitness Benefits

 Back in the day, you could find me at the roller rink almost every Saturday.
-I was the queen, or so I thought, at speed skating, cruising, and even the backward skate.
-Years passed and the skates accumulated dust.
-When the pandemic hit, I decided to resume one of my favorite past- times and picked up skating again.
-I found blades on Amazon for a reasonable $40, and within a week was cruising on the pavement.
+I was the queen (or so I thought) of speed skating, cruising, and even the backward skate.
+Years passed, and the skates accumulated dust.
+When the pandemic hit, I decided to resume one of my favorite pastimes and picked up skating again.
+I found blades on Amazon for a reasonable $40 and within a week was cruising on the pavement.
 The burn is fantastic!
 Staying fit in your neighborhood is easy with skates, as you can torch up to 1,000 calories within one hour of skating, keeping the fat where you want it: in your wallet.
-It’s a one-time purchase that enables you to gain the benefits over and over again.
-I also find that skating doesn’t feel like exercise as it’s fun when you’re with the right person, have the right scene, and right jams going.
+It’s a one-time purchase that you can use over and over again.
+I also find that skating doesn’t feel like exercise, as it’s fun when you’re with the right person, have the right scene, and the right jams going.

 Keeping Your Mind and Body (and Your Wallet) Happy